echapon/HiCharm2015/README.md

 # HiCharm2015
 Repository for code regarding charmoniun in 5.02TeV data.

+DO NOT PUSH ANYTHING HERE ANYMORE.
+THE CODE HAS BEEN MOVED TO https://github.com/CMS-HIN-dilepton/DimuonCADIs

 ## Fitter
 * See documentation in https://twiki.cern.ch/twiki/bin/view/CMS/HiCharm2015Fitter
 * fitter.C: master file